-Mr. Jia Wenzeng ("Mr. Jia"), aged 71, an independent non-executive Director of the Company, has been working on financial management since 1963 with in-depth research and practice on corporate financial management.
+Mr. Jia Wenzeng ("Mr. Jia"), aged 72, an independent non-executive Director of the Company, has been working on financial management since 1963 with in-depth research and practice on corporate financial management.
 His dissertation was awarded a second prize in the National Examination Seminar for Economy Dissertation (全國經濟論文評選會) in 1992.

-Wu Desheng ("Mr. Wu"), aged 76, an independent non-executive Director of the Company, is the Vice President of the China Committee of Heating, Ventilation and Air-Conditioning of Architectural Society of China, executive director of China Association of Refrigeration, President of the Civil Engineering & Architectural Society of Beijing, Director of the Committee of Professional Education Assessment of Building Environment and Equipment under the Ministry of Housing and Urban-Rural Development, the Education Supervisor and Adjunct Professor of Tsinghua University, Beijing University of Civil Engineering and Architecture and Xi'an Jiaotong University.
+Wu Desheng ("Mr. Wu"), aged 76, an independent non-executive Director of the Company, is the executive director of the China Committee of Heating, Ventilation and Air-Conditioning of Architectural Society of China, executive director of China Association of Refrigeration, executive director of the Civil Engineering & Architectural Society of Beijing, the Education Supervisor and Adjunct Professor of Tsinghua University, Beijing University of Civil Engineering and Architecture and Xi'an Jiaotong University.
 Mr. Wu graduated with a Bachelor's degree from the Department of Civil Engineering of Tsinghua University in 1963.